juanse77/EdgeLocator/README.md

 This project is a C ++ implementation of the method developed in the article ["Accurate subpixel edge location based on partial area effect"](https://www.sciencedirect.com/science/article/abs/pii/S0262885612001850) written by Agustín Trujillo et al. His implementation in Matlab can be downloaded from [MathWroks](https://es.mathworks.com/matlabcentral/fileexchange/48908-accurate-subpixel-edge-location).
 The slides showing how this method works can be downloaded from MathWorks or from this repository.

-This project is part of my Final Degree Project that we have developed from the University of Las Palmas de Gran Canaria in the 2019/20 academic year to obtain the Computer Engineering degree in the specialty of Computing.
+This work is part of my Final Degree Project that we have developed from the University of Las Palmas de Gran Canaria in the academic year 2019/20 to obtain the degree of Computer Engineering in the specialty of Computing.

 <hr />
 <h3>Authors:</h3>